Sp Greaney has been suffering from costochondritis for over 10 years.

 The pain is unique to each person and everybody will experience it in different areas and at different levels.
 For me, it sometimes feels like pins and needles.
 Other times, especially when I feel pain in the center of my chest, it feels like something is pressing down or pinching that area.
 Imagine you have a cross on your chest and back—that's where my pain radiates from.

 Costochondritis might disappear for some people, but for others, it just never goes away.
 A flare-up can occur at any time.

-For those who have to live with it on a daily basis, it can affect their job, lifestyle, and it can prevent them from doing things they might normally take for granted.
+For those who have to live with it on a daily basis, it can affect every part of their life, like their job, and their lifestyle, and it can also prevent them from doing things they might normally take for granted.

 You will have to learn to cope with costochondritis as an individual.
 You will find your own ways of dealing with it, and what works for you might not work for another person with the same condition.